AubinABADIE/LearnTogether/README.md

 ## \#MESSAGE
 The server responds to a #SENDMSGTOCLIENT demand with this.
 It has two states, either sent (the message is in the DB) or error (the message cannot be put into the DB)
 *Usage*:`#MESSAGE {State}`

+##\#MSGFORYOU
+The server sends a message from a client to another using this command.
+The parse method is "-/-"
+Arguments:
+- Email: the sender email
+- Content: the message content
+*Usage*:`#MSGFORYOU-/-{email}-/-{content}`

 #Users in the DB
 | id       |      name     |  first name |           email                   |   password   | role     |